 - establishing a Corridor One-Stop-Shop;

-- closer cooperation and harmonization between infrastructure managers and member states both for the operational management of the infrastructure and for investments, in particular by putting in place a governance structure for each corridor;
+- closer cooperation and harmonization between infrastructure managers/allocation bodies and member states both for the operational management of the infrastructure and for investments, in particular by putting in place a governance structure for each corridor;

-- increased coordination between the network and terminals (maritime and inland ports and marshalling yards);
+- increased coordination with terminals (maritime and inland ports and marshalling yards);

 - providing the reliability of the infrastructure capacities allocated to international freight on these corridors;